benw22022/el9-cvmfs-docker/README.md

 Scripts for running an el9 container with `cvmfs` mounted for FASER/FASER2 studies with GEANT4

+Special thanks to @tzuhanchang who did a lot of the hard work by giving me the DockerFile to build a container with `cvmfs` mounted

 ## Installing Docker

 To install docker see the getting started page in the docker [documentation](https://docs.docker.com/get-started/get-docker/)